Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 1650 should perform a bit faster than the Radeon HD 6850 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1650 should be a little bit faster than the Radeon HD 6850 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison